 Captain C. B. Dodson* in 1838 erected the first store in Kane County, located south of Batavia.
 He received a government contract to transport Chief Wabaunsee’s tribe from Kane County to Kansas.
 Dodson suggested the name “Geneva” when the town was formed.
-James Clayton Herrington’s* family arrived in 1834 from Elmira, Pennsylvania and settled at “Big Spring,” known as Geneva.
-Their log cabin become a store.
-The Fox River was easily forded at “Big Spring” which became know as “Herrington’s Island,” then “Herrington’s Ford”.
+James Clayton Herrington’s* family arrived in 1834 from Elmira, Pennsylvania, and settled at “Big Spring,” known as Geneva.
+Their log cabin becomes a store.
+The Fox River was easily forded at “Big Spring” which became known as “Herrington’s Island,” then “Herrington’s Ford”.

 The Ebaneser (Eban) Danford family arrived from New Hampshire in October 1837.
 Danford was an inventor and engineer whose agricultural equipment was manufactured in a plant erected east of the present bridge.
 He went into partnership with William Howell in 1854.
 Competitors soon captured the market and the business failed in 1862.
 The partners continued manufacturing furniture and operating a machine shop and foundry.
 The Danford farm is now Wheeler Park, where quarrying was done.
 In 1853 the farm supplied crushed stone for railroad track-bed.
 The railroad was expanding to link Chicago with the west coast.

 The settlement was organized in 1848 with Charles B. Wells*, Circuit Clerk and Recorder, and Isaac G. Wilson*, Kane County Judge.
 Kane County Agricultural Society’s first President was William P. West* when it was formed in 1857.
 August H. Conant*, Charles Patten, * Samuel Nye Masons, and founders of the Geneva Unitarian Church.
 In the 1890s when there were less than two dozen churches in Kane County there were six clergymen as members of Geneva Lodge.